NRB Overnight Trips August 22-24

 Canoeing and Hiking – Beaver Brook North Creek, NY

 You should go on this trip if you like adventure, you’re not afraid of getting wet, you want to meet other first-year students who enjoy these activities, and you wouldn’t mind sleeping lakeside in a tent or lean-to without modern conveniences.
 This trip is an excellent way to see the Adirondacks and get connected with classmates.
 You will begin day one by paddling to your campsite.
-On day two, you’ll have the choice of either hiking or fishing, and day three will continue with more canoeing.
+On day two, we'll be hiking, and day three will continue with more canoeing.
 During this adventure, each person becomes an integral part of a team that must work collaboratively to overcome challenges such as lighting a fire, cooking meals, and transporting gear.

 Capacity = 24 students